IRA Charitable Rollover

 - Gifts to donor advised funds, split-interest gifts like CGAs and CRTs, supporting organizations, and private foundations do not qualify for this federal tax exemption.

 - However, field of interest funds, unrestricted funds, and/or designated funds are eligible for the IRA contributions.

 - There may also be state income tax savings.

 - Transfers must come directly from the IRA to the qualified charity.

-- Your clients may be interested in this charitable opportunity if they:
+- You may be interested in this charitable opportunity if you: